Ramyashruti06/Mission-Plan-Programming-For-Drone-Application/README.md

 - In areas like monitoring pipeline applications, drones can be installed.

 ## My contributions
-- Configured waypoint navigation commands in the mission planner.
+- Calibrated the Pixhawk 2.4.8 flight controller parameters before each test run to ensure safe and stable flight behaviour.
 - Set waypoints and configured pitch, yaw, roll parameters for autonomous flight.
 - Uploaded mission commands to the flight controller and verified the planned flight path before execution.
-- Monitored drone movement durin real-time test runs and navigation performance.
+- Monitored the drone's real-time navigation during test runs and flagged any deviations from the planned route to the team.
-- Worked as part of a 4-member team under faculty guidance throughout the project duration.
+- Worked as part of a 4-member team under faculty guidance throughout the project.

 ## Project status
 Worked on this in my academics as a major project during my B.Tech.